 If you are going to take the “boat tour” within the floating market, it only takes 30 minutes.
 It’s just a short distance, really.
 It’s the traffic that makes it longer.
 And it’s literally for tourists–which means, costly.
 No locals go shopping here.
 Most of them go to the markets on both side of the canal where you can also find small restaurants.

-Damnoen Saduak Floating Market is an hour or so drive from Bangkok.
+Damnoen Saduak Floating Market is an hour or so drive from.
 If you want to make the best of your trip, ask your hostel about the tour.
 They can arrange it for you.
 Some tour operators include other sightseeing activities after the floating market experience.